pystardust/ani-cli/README.md

 Note that curl can cause issues. ani-cli has been tested unsuccessfully with curl `7.83.1` and successfully with `7.86.0`.
 If you run into issues, try the scoop install or grab the newest curl you can find.

+</details><details><summary><b>WSL</b></summary>

+Follow the installation instructions of your Linux distribution.

+Note that the media player (mpv or vlc) will need to be installed on Windows, not WSL.
+See the justification for this in the comment [(here)](https://github.com/pystardust/ani-cli/issues/1266#issuecomment-1926945757).
+Instructions on how to use the media player from WSL instead are also included in the linked comment.

+When installing the media player on Windows, make sure that it is on the Windows Path.
+An easy way to ensure this is to download the media player with a package manager (on Windows, not WSL) such as scoop.

 </details><details><summary><b>iOS</b></summary>